MicrosoftDocs/Azure-RMSDocs/mip/develop/list-labels-cpp.md

 ---
-title: Quickstart: List sensitivity labels in a Microsoft Information Protection tenant using C++
+title: Quickstart - List sensitivity labels in a Microsoft Information Protection tenant using C++
 description: A quickstart showing you how to use the Microsoft Information Protection C++ SDK to list the sensitivity labels in your tenant.
 services: information-protection
 author: BryanLa